Scholarships

 Scholarships are available for employees and volunteers of drug-user organisations, non-government organisations, not-for-profit community organisations, and community and remote health centres.

-- Are you working/volunteering in the field?
-If so, please describe your work, including how long you have been doing it, and any past relevant work/volunteer work (max 300 words).
+2. Are you working and/or volunteering as a peer / consumer / lived or living experience in the field?
+If so, please describe your work including how long you have been doing it.
+Max 200 words.